sdc-china/IDA-doc/_posts/2018-01-15-installation-ida-repacking.md

 *  **https.port** : Liberty https port defined in the server.xml
 *  **engineConfig.connectionTimeout** :  page load timeout
 *  **engineConfig.waitTimeout** :  default wait timeout, used in waitTextPresent and waitElement commands
-*  **engineConfig.retryTimes** :  retry the failed command by the given times.
+*  **engineConfig.retryTimes** :  retry the failed command by the given times
+*  **engineConfig.retryInterval** : the interval time  between the retry.The default is 3 seconds
 *  **engineConfig.dataDir** :  Temp folder to keep resouces like screenshot,checkstyle,twx etc
 *  **smtp.host** ：SMTP host
 *  **smtp.port** ：SMTP port
 *  **email.from** ：Sender Email address